splunk/public-o11y-docs/data-visualization/dashboards/dashboard-basics.rst

 User dashboards and dashboard groups
 =======================================

 Every Splunk Observability Cloud user who has set a password and logged in at least once, gets a user dashboard group and user dashboard.
 Your user dashboard group is your individual workspace within Splunk Observability Cloud.
-Depending on when your user was created, your user dashboard group may contain a large number of demo data dashboards.
+Depending on when your user was created, your user dashboard group might contain a large number of demo data dashboards.

-The names of your user dashboard group and user dashboard are the the email address associated with your Splunk Observability Cloud account.
+The names of your user dashboard group and user dashboard are the email address associated with your Splunk Observability Cloud account.

-To access your user dashboard group, in the navigation menu, click :strong:`Dashboards`.
-At the top of the Dashboards page, you'll see your favorite dashboards, recently accessed dashboards, and your user dashboard in your user dashboard group.
+To access your user dashboard group, in the navigation menu, select :strong:`Dashboards`.
+At the top of the :strong:`Dashboards` page, you can see your favorite dashboards, recently accessed dashboards, and your user dashboard in your user dashboard group.